Medically reviewed by Drugs.com. Last updated on Jun 22, 2020.

 Genitourinary: Inhibition of spermatogenesis

-Hematologic & oncologic: Agranulocytosis, granulocytopenia (onset: 6 to 8 days; recovery: 10 to 21 days), hemolytic anemia, leukopenia, lymphocytopenia, pancytopenia, petechia, secondary leukemia, thrombocytopenia
+Hematologic & oncologic: Agranulocytosis, granulocytopenia (onset: 6 to 8 days; recovery: 10 to 21 days), hemolytic anemia, leukopenia, lymphocytopenia, pancytopenia, petechia, thrombocytopenia

 Hypersensitivity: Anaphylaxis, hypersensitivity reaction